I received this message on my Facebook page: Jessy Georgiou said:

-They show a Dutch Shepherd lusting after a pink donut and just having to eat it.
+They show a Dutch Shepherd lusting for a pink donut and just having to eat it.

 Symbolising so many things in life we lust after, even when we know they are not particularly good for us.
 And the determination to get that object.
 Credit given to Inuk who lives in Germany and paintmyphoto.